newrelic/demo-deployer/documentation/developer/README.md

 ### Integration and UserAcceptanceTests

-We also use Rake to execute the integration and UATs.
-A jenkins file at the root also fire those tests up on PR creation.
+We also use Rake to execute the integration and user acceptance tests (UATs).
 To run those locally, you'll want to update the [UAT user config file](../../user_acceptance_tests/user.uat.json) with your own user credentials.
 Then you can run any of the below commands to run the associated tests: